-- Q Describe what video scopes are used for. - A Scopes are tools to provide objective measurement of chroma and luminance information. - Q What does the Broadcast Colors or Video Limiter effect do? - A Each conforms the limits of the signal to broadcast standards and limits.
-The Video Limiter has more precise control than the Broadcast Color effect. - Q When using the white balance on the Fast Color Corrector or Three-Way Color Corrector, what should you be clicking? - A part of the image that should be neutral gray but has a color tint to it without any chrominance.
-This could be a gray card or light gray element in the video or a white element that isn't blown out (windows and skies are not usually good examples). - Q Which of these effects permits the greatest amount of control over the color signal: Auto Color, Fast Color Corrector, or Three-Way Color Corrector? - A The Three-Way Color Corrector effect permits the greatest adjustment of the video signal with independent controls for the shadows, midtones, and highlights. - Q Why is it important to have a television screen connected to your editing system if you intend to produce video for display on a television? - A Computer screens and televisions display color using difference systems.
+- Q Describe what video scopes are used for. - A Scopes are tools to provide objective measurement of chroma and luminance information. - Q What does Video Limiter effect do? - A It conforms the limits of the signal to broadcast standards and limits. - Q When using the white balance on the Three-Way Color Corrector, what should you be clicking? - A part of the image that should be neutral gray but has a color tint to it without any chrominance.
+This could be a gray card or light gray element in the video or a white element that isn't blown out (windows and skies are not usually good examples). - Q Which of these effects permits the greatest amount of control over the color signal: Lumetri Color panel, Auto Color, Fast Color Corrector, or Three-Way Color Corrector? - A The Three-Way Color Corrector effect permits the greatest adjustment of the video signal with independent controls for the shadows, midtones, and highlights.
+However, the Lumetri Color panel provides more advanced controls, integrated into a flexible interface that allows multiple types of adjustment to be combined into a single effect.

+- Q Why is it important to have a television screen connected to your editing system if you intend to produce video for display on a television? - A Computer screens and televisions display color using difference systems.
 Colors, highlights, and shadows can look dramatically different on each kind of display.
-It is important to view colors using the kind of screen your video is intended for. - How does the RGB parade fit information for all three color channels into a single display? - A The full-screen image for each color is compressed horizontally to be able to display all three colors side by side. - Q What is secondary color correction? - A Color adjustment applied to a selected range of pixels that are selected automatically, based on their hue, saturation, or luminance. - Q How can you tell when your color correction is perfect? - A Ultimately, color correction is a subjective art.
-You can use precise measurements to make sure technical goals are achieved, such as limiting levels or matching one shot to another, but the final measure is whether the result matches your vision.

-- Q How do you use a white balance eyedropper? - A Make sure the clip you are working on is displayed in the Program Monitor.
+It is important to view colors using the kind of screen your video is intended for. - How does the RGB parade fit information for all three color channels into a single display? - A The full-screen image for each color is compressed horizontally to be able to display all three colors side by side. - Q How can you tell when your color correction is perfect? - A Ultimately, color correction is a subjective art.
+You can use precise measurements to make sure technical goals are achieved, such as limiting levels or matching one shot to another, but the final measure is whether the result matches your wishes. - How do you use a white balance eyedropper? - A Make sure the clip you are working on is displayed in the Program Monitor.
 Click the eyedropper to select it, and then click in the Program Monitor on a pixel that should be colorless but isn't.
 A color adjustment is applied automatically to correct the whole image so that the pixel you clicked becomes white.